Wedding Budget 101

 Knowing all the costs up front will guarantee that your budget can actually cover it all.

-Avoid overtime.
-If the party's hopping, those extra 45 minutes may whiz by, but you'll probably pay dearly in overtime costs for everyone from the photographer and the caterer to the venue manager.
-If you suspect the wedding may go long, work overtime costs into your budget -- if you don't use it, it'll be a nice surprise chunk of cash.
+- Avoid overtime.
+If the party's hopping, those extra 45 minutes may whiz by, but you'll probably pay dearly in overtime costs for everyone from the photographer to the venue manager.
+If you suspect the wedding may go long, work overtime costs into your budget—if you don't use it, it'll be a nice surprise chunk of cash.

-Remember trials aren't always free.
+- Remember that trials aren't always free.
 A florist's demo may be gratis the first time, but if you make repeated changes, you risk being billed.
-Budget your trial hair style into your overall hair budget.
+And you'll definitely want to factor in your hair trial with your stylist into your overall hair budget.

-Budget for gratuities.
-You should also set aside at least $800 for tips (the additional amount given to your vendors for their hard work).
+- Budget for gratuities.
+You should also set aside at least $800 for gratuities (the additional amount given to your vendors for their hard work).
 As with a waiter or your hairdresser, tips are generally expected unless you're unhappy with the service.

 Step 3: Plan to Go Over

 If you account for budget overages, then you never actually blow your budget.
-Try to earmark 5% of your budget for unforeseen costs.
+Try to earmark 5 percent of your budget for unforeseen costs.

-These are some areas where you might go over:
+Here are three areas where you might go over.

-Weather-related expenses: Umbrellas for a rainy day, space heaters for an unseasonably cool day, additional shade for a particularly hot or humid one.
+- Weather-related expenses: Umbrellas for a rainy day, space heaters for an unseasonably cool day or additional shade for a particularly hot or humid one.

-Small accidents: Gown needs last-minute spot removal, something breaks in the days before the ceremony, menus get damp and need to get reprinted.
+- Small accidents: Gown needs last-minute spot removal, something breaks in the days before the ceremony or menus get damp and need to get reprinted.

 Step 4: Be Smart